nheegen/RaspberryPiMidiClock/README.md

 Or manually with `Ctrl+C` if running in foreground, or `pkill -f midi_clock.py` if running in background.

 The application will:
-- Automatically detect and open MIDI ports (prefers ESI MIDIMATE eX if present, otherwise uses first available MIDI port)
+- Automatically detect and open MIDI ports (prefers ESI MIDIMATE eX and opens all its ports if present; otherwise uses the first non-"Midi Through" port, or the first available port as a fallback)
 - Send MIDI clock to all open ports simultaneously
 - Display the current BPM on the Sense HAT LED matrix
 - Respond to joystick input for BPM control and start/stop